MaxHilsdorf/Walking-Bass-Generator/readme.md

 For simplicity purposes, the following ruleset it rather restrictive.
 Therefore, it can't showcase the Walking Bass in all its variety.

-A Walking Bass is played in quarter notes, which - assuming a 4/4 time signature - setting leaves us with four notes to fill a single bar.
+A Walking Bass is played in quarter notes, which - assuming a 4/4 time signature - leaves us with four notes to fill a single bar.
 The notes are chosen in a specific way from the musical material of the underlying chord.
 In this example, we will compose a Walking Bass over the first bar of Emin7.

 <img src="images/notation example 1.PNG" alt="notation example 1" width="400"/>